lebaston100/MIDItoOBS/README.md

   - Filter/Color Correction - Contrast: This controls the "Contrast" value for a "Color Correction" Filter [-2 - 2]
   - Filter/Color Correction - Brightness: This controls the "Brightness" value for a "Color Correction" Filter [-1 - 1]
   - Filter/Color Correction - Gamma: This controls the "Gamma" value for a "Color Correction" Filter [-3 - 3]
-  - Filter/Color Correction - Hue Shift: This controls the "Gamma" value for a "Color Correction" Filter [-180 - 180]
+  - Filter/Color Correction - Hue Shift: This controls the "Gamma" value for a "Color Correction" Filter [-180 - 180] (Replaces the old SetColorCorrectionHueShift)
+  - Filter/Color Correction - Opacity: This controls the "Opacity" value for a "Color Correction" Filter [0 - 100] (Replaces the old SetOpacity)
   - Filter/Color Key - Similarity: This controls the "Similarity" value for a "Color Key" Filter [1 - 1000]
   - Filter/Color Key - Smoothness: This controls the "Smoothness" value for a "Color Key" Filter [1 - 1000]
   - Filter/Color Key - Brightness: This controls the "Brightness" value for a "Color Key" Filter [-1 - 1]